-New from Padua, the personal website of our founder, Murray Mednick, including his many play texts, highlights from past productions and media adaptations — please enjoy!
+We invite you to explore the website of our founder, Murray Mednick, which including his many play texts, highlights from past productions and media adaptations — please enjoy!

 Airlock-24 by Guy Zimmerman